fourstix/Elfos-utils/README.md

 # Elfos-utils
 Simple utility commands for the Elf/OS.
-These commands were all assembled using the RcAsm 1802 Assembler by Mike Riley, and run on a [Pico/Elf](http://www.elf-emulation.com/picoelf.html) with the Spare Time Gizmos [STG RTC/NVR/UART expansion card](http://www.elf-emulation.com/hardware.html) and the [STG Pico/Elf EPROM v1.07](https://groups.io/g/cosmacelf/files/STG%20Elf2K/Elf2K%20and%20PicoElf%20EPROM%20v107.zip) written by Bob Kay.
+These commands were all assembled into Intel hex files using the RcAsm 1802 Assembler by Mike Riley.
+The hex files were converted into binary files using [hex2bin](https://sourceforge.net/projects/hex2bin/) and run on a [Pico/Elf](http://www.elf-emulation.com/picoelf.html) with the Spare Time Gizmos [STG RTC/NVR/UART expansion card](http://www.elf-emulation.com/hardware.html) and the [STG Pico/Elf EPROM v1.07](https://groups.io/g/cosmacelf/files/STG%20Elf2K/Elf2K%20and%20PicoElf%20EPROM%20v107.zip) written by Bob Kay.
 A lot of information and software for the Pico/Elf can be found on the [Elf-Emulation](http://www.elf-emulation.com/) website and in the [COSMAC ELF Group](https://groups.io/g/cosmacelf) at groups.io.